rdlauer/articles/blues/notehub-route-retries/Improvements to Data Routing with Notehub.md

 With this option enabled, Notehub will attempt to retry routing a failed route three times: after 5 seconds, after 1 minute, and after 5 minutes.

 > Please note that each attempt at routing an event consumes one [consumption credit](https://blues.io/pricing/), regardless of whether it's the first attempt or a retry.

+## Summary

+We hope these new routing capabilities make it easier for you to manage your cloud data when using the Notecard and Notehub.
+If you have any feedback, or run into any issues, please [reach out in our forum](https://discuss.blues.io/) and let us know.